c3lang/c3docs-old/docs/types.md

 fn CInt stat(const char* pathname, Stat* buf);
 ```

+This would for example affect generated C headers.

 ##### Differences from C

-Unlike C, C3 does not use type qualifiers. `const` exists, but is a storage class modifier, not a type qualifier.
+Unlike C, C3 does not use type qualifiers. `const` exists,
+but is a storage class modifier, not a type qualifier.
 Instead of `volatile`, volatile loads and stores are used.
-In order to signal restrictions on variable usage, like const-ness [preconditions](../preconditions/) are used.
+In order to signal restrictions on parameter usage, parameter [preconditions](../preconditions/) are used.
+Instead of `typedef`, C3 uses a more general `define` construct, which also
+supports distinct types.

+C3 also requires all function pointers to be used with an alias, so:

+    define Callback = fn void();
+    Callback a = null; // Ok!
+    fn Callback getCallback() { ... } // Ok!

+    // fn fn void() getCallback() { ... } - ERROR!
+    // fn void() a = null; - ERROR!```

 ## Basic types